Density dependence of the quark condensate in isospin-asymmetric nuclear matter

-It would be interesting to discuss the experimental determination of the coefficient $b_D + b_F$, appearing in \cref{eq:result-SU3}.
+It would be interesting to discuss the experimental determination of the coefficients $b_D + b_F$ etc., appearing in our results.
 As is well-known, the parameter $c_1$ is determined by the $\pi N$-$\sigma$ term, which is obtained by taking the soft limit in $\pi N$ scattering, $\lim_{p\to 0} T_{\pi N}(p) = - \sigma_{\pi N}/f^2$.
-As seen in \cref{eq:SU3-diag}, the coefficient in \cref{eq:result-SU3} is related to the scattering amplitude of $\eta N \to \pi^0 N$.
-Thus, in a similar way, the coefficient could be extracted from the $\eta N \to \pi^0 N $ scattering amplitude in the soft limit.
+In a similar way, the $SU(3)$ coefficients could be extracted from the $\eta N \to \pi^0 N $ scattering amplitudes in the soft limit.
 Nevertheless, it would be difficult, because the $\eta$ meson mass is so large that a theoretical extrapolation to the soft limit would have a large uncertainty.
 In addition, in $\eta N \to \pi^0 N$ scattering, the contribution of the $N(1535)$ nucleon resonance is known to dominate the amplitude around the threshold.
 The resonance contribution should therefore be counted in the extrapolation.